EAST OZARKS AUDUBON SOCIETY

 Membership in the East Ozarks Audubon Society can be attained in one of two ways: (1). by joining the National Audubon Society, which entitles the member to receive the bimonthly award-winning Audubon magazine published by National Audubon, along with the bimonthly newsletter published by the East Ozarks chapter; or (2). by paying a $10.00 membership fee to the Chapter, which entitles the member to receive only the bimonthly Chapter newsletter.

-Chapter meetings are held on the third Thursday of January, March, May, July, September and November of each year.
-All meetings are held at the Memorial United Methodist Church, 425 North Street, Farmington, Missouri.
+Chapter meetings are held on the third Tuesday of January, March, May, July, September and November of each year.
+All meetings are held at the Farmington Public Library.
 A social is held at 6:30 with the program following at 7:00.
 Members of the general public are invited and always welcome at the meetings.
 Meetings include programs presented by experts in natural history, including programs about birds and animals, Missouri forests, areas of geological and/or historical interest, conservation areas, and wildlife management practices.
 The quality of chapter programs has always been superb.

 “Birds Eye View,” the chapter newsletter, is published in January, May, and November.
 It is distributed by mail to local members and to state and national Audubon organizations.
 The newsletter includes a calendar of events and field trips, updates on upcoming projects, a review of pending legislation, news of environmental concerns, and regular bird reports.